Indian-origin doctor known for stopping spread of communicable diseases via air travel dies | Business

 In an interview with the Singapore Medical Association in 2015, Dr Singh described humans as ''the weak link in the entire safety chain'', which aviation medicine hopes to strengthen.

+Dr Singh spent his formative years as a military flight surgeon in the Republic of Singapore Air Force (RSAF).

-He added that one of his proudest achievements was the build-up of the Singapore air force's aeromedical centre, once using a video of himself losing consciousness in a training centrifuge to convince the then Minister of Defence that it was a necessary investment for the Republic's pilots.
+He said that one of his proudest achievements was the build-up of the Singapore air force's aeromedical centre, once using a video of himself losing consciousness in a training centrifuge to convince the then Minister of Defence that it was a necessary investment for the country's pilots.

 Dr Singh was posted to Singapore's local air bases as a doctor while he was serving his national service, which heavily influenced his decision to specialise in the aviation sector.